The words “redesign” and “replatforming” are enough to make most ecommerce managers and developers break out in a cold sweat.

 If you’re like most people responsible for looking after an ecommerce site, the process is familiar.
 You make small tweaks in between bigger site-wide updates every few years.

-In this article, we want to look at five of the biggest mistakes involved in the ecommerce development process.
+In this article, we want to look at five of the biggest ecommerce development mistakes involved in the ecommerce development process.
 We also want to explain why the “classic” approach described above isn’t the best option.

 The traditional approach to ecommerce development usually involves a few well-known steps.
 Most developers and managers monitor competitors to stay ahead of industry trends and exciting features.
 This research usually forms the basis of most of the changes made in the redesign process.